Marsanne Grape Variety: Jewel of the Rhône

 Like so many great wine regions, the Rhône Valley holds a surprise or two.
 Collectors widely associate the vineyards of the northern Rhône with Syrah, exemplified by the majestic reds of Cote-Rotie and Hermitage.
 And yet, some of the most exceptional bottles do not involve red grapes.

-Indeed, the legendary Hermitage hill was historically almost as famous for its magnificent white wine – some would say the equal of Montrachet.
+Indeed, the legendary Hermitage Hill was historically almost as famous for its magnificent white wine – some would say the equal of Montrachet.

 Hermitage wine region in Southern Rhone